1-1 SUPPORT for Emotional Eating and Binge Eating Disorder

 QUALIFIED, ACCREDITED PRACTITIONERS

-All Eating Freely Practitioners are fully qualified and accredited Psychotherapists, Nutritional Therapists or Health & Nutrition Coaches and have undergone our accredited training to specialise in Emotional Eating & Binge Eating Disorder.
+All Eating Freely Practitioners are fully qualified and accredited Psychotherapists, Nutritional Therapists or Health & Nutrition Coaches and have undergone our advanced, accredited training to specialise in Emotional Eating & Binge Eating Disorder.

 AWARD WINNING, EVIDENCE BASED PROGRAM

 The Eating Freely Program is an Award-winning program for emotional eating and binge eating disorder.
 The Program combines psychology with nutritional therapy, and was designed specifically for adults just like you, who struggle with long standing emotional eating or binge eating disorder.
 Emotional/binge eating often starts in childhood as a result of trauma or some other adverse experience.
 The trauma may pass, but the ‘default’ of turning to food to self-soothe does not.